contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/02_google-sheets.md

 >**Note:** Non alphanumeric characters must be in quotes in your queries.
  If your spreadsheet cells are in plain text format, they must also be in quotes in your queries.

+ # Google rate limits

+ The usage of the Google Sheets wrapper is subject to <a href="https://developers.google.com/apps-script/guides/services/quotas" target="_blank">Google rate limits</a>.

+  You can to turn on the [server cache in APISpark](/technical-resources/apispark/guide/create/overview#configure-cache "server cache in APISpark") to mitigate the problem and improve performance.